Friday, May 16, 2025

 c) GPT – Generative Pre-trained Transformer

 What is GPT?
-Generative Pre-trained Transformer, or GPT, is one of the best NLP models AI has to offer, developed by OpenAI.
+Generative Pre-trained Transformer, or GPT, is one of the best NLP models AI has to offer, developed by openai.
 It adopts the transformer architecture with self-attention mechanisms used to process and produce text as a base.
 GPT models come with a pre-trained setup.
 They are prepared with a lot of text data and do not need much training after that.
 Instead, they are tuned for particular uses which makes them incredibly flexible.

 Key Features of GPT: